influxdata/telegraf/plugins/parsers/json_v2/README.md

 ## Types

-For each field you have the option to define the types for each metric.
+For each field you have the option to define the types.
 The following rules are in place for this configuration:

 * If a type is explicitly defined, the parser will enforce this type and convert the data to the defined type if possible.
 If the type can't be converted then the parser will fail.
 * If a type isn't defined, the parser will use the default type defined in the JSON (int, float, string)